guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 #### Emergency Response

 Humans add latency.
-Even if a given system experiences more actual failures, a system that can avoid emergencise that require human intervention will have higher  availability than a system that requires hands-on intevention.
+Even if a given system experiences more actual failures, a system that can avoid emergences that require human intervention will have higher  availability than a system that requires hands-on intervention.
 When humans are necessary, we have found that thinking through and recording the best practices ahead of time in a "playbook" produces roughly a 3x improvement in MTTR as compared to the strategy of "winging it".

 The hero jack-of-all-trades on-call engineer does work, but the practiced on-call engineer armed with a playbook works much better.

 While no playbook, no matter how comprehensive it may be, is a substitute for smart engineers able to think on the fly, clear and through troubleshooting steps and tips are valuable when responding to a high-stakes or time-sensitive page.
-Thus, Google SRE relies on on-call playbooks, in addition to exercisse such as the "Wheel of Misfortune", to prepare engineers to react to on-call events.
+Thus, Google SRE relies on on-call playbooks, in addition to exercise such as the "Wheel of Misfortune", to prepare engineers to react to on-call events.

 #### Change Management